absinthe0223/guide/Guiding-Principles/Strategy.md

 ## Progress competes with the status quo.

 The world is full of status quo.
 Stuff that we put up with in our lives every day.
-Things that we need, but are just not quite painful enough to make a change.
-There are businesses that have a vested interest in maintaining the status quote--these are the incumbents.
+Things that we need, but are just not painful enough to make a change.
+There are businesses that have a vested interest in maintaining the status quo - these are the incumbents.

 ## Incumbents keep progress from happening.